 It is unlikely that Brexit will lead to major changes in current English contract law in the near future.

-It also seems likely that English law will remain attractive for international contracts.
-But the uncertainty over the ECJ highlights the fact that decisions in UK courts may not be readily enforceable in Europe after Brexit.
+It also seems likely that English contract law will remain attractive for international contracts.
+The uncertainty over the European Court of Justice (ECJ), however, means that decisions in UK courts may not be readily enforceable in Europe after Brexit.

-Businesses therefore need to ensure that the commercial terms of their contracts take account of potential changes in trade rules between the UK and the EU27:
+Businesses, therefore, need to ensure that the commercial terms of their contracts take account of potential changes in trade rules between the UK and the EU27.
+Questions to consider include:

-- If tariffs or VAT rules change for example, is it clear who bears the new costs?
+- If tariffs or VAT rules change is it clear who bears the new costs?

 - If import quotas are imposed, is it clear what happens?